 FOR DECADES the boxing community looked on with envy as legends from other sports were inducted into their respective halls of fame.
 The shrines to baseball, football and basketball are located in the ancestral homes to those sports.
 But boxing has no such geographical origin.
 Although organized pugilism as we know it originated in England, the sport's epicenter moved across to America around the same time that the sun began to set on Queen Victoria's empire.

 Beginning with the reign of heavyweight champion John L. Sullivan more than a century ago, professional boxing champions have been among the most celebrated athletes in history.
 And the epic championship battles they waged can be found on the annual lists of top sports stories.
 But for years there was no structure or independent entity to chronicle and preserve boxing's rich history.

-The idea for a boxing hall of fame germinated out of a town's love for one, and later two, of its hometown boys who became world champions.
-In 1982, residents of Canastota, N.Y., decided to honor former welterweight and middleweight champion of the late-1950s, Carmen Basilio, and his nephew, Billy Backus, who won the world welterweight title in 1970.
+The idea for a boxing hall of fame germinated out of a town's love for two of its hometown boys who became world champions.
+In 1982 residents of Canastota, NY decided to honor former welterweight and middleweight champion of the late 1950s, Carmen Basilio, and his nephew, Billy Backus, who won the world welterweight title in 1970.
 The townspeople raised funds for a showcase that would celebrate the achievements of their two local heroes.

 (C) Copyright 1997,1998,1999,2000 All rights reserved

 International Boxing Hall of Fame 1 Hall of Fame Drive Canastota, NY 13032 P: 315.697.7095 F: 315.697.5356